arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 ## Angular Custom Pipe Example

-Now we will go through an example to understand it further.
+We will go through an example to understand it further.

 We will create a custom pipe which converts a number to it's square.